 Then came Perry and Hadid's visas issues.
 While an official reason was not given, The NYT reported that The Global Times — a Chinese state-run publication — wrote that “payback was inevitable, alluding to recent controversies where Perry and Hadid separately insulted the Chinese government and people.
 Perry wore a sunflower dress during a Taiwanese show, a symbol representative of Taiwanese independence; Hadid posed with a Buddha cookie by squinting her eyes in mock yellowface on her sister’s Instagram Stories — her Weibo apology was later derided by Chinese who felt that it was half-baked.

 Much of the drama was already unfolding by the time I arrived in Shanghai, two days before the event.
 I was invited to attend by crystals producer Swarovski (who paid for my transportation and accommodations), which was celebrating 15 years of collaborations with Victoria’s Secret — its “Crystal Anniversary.”
-In honor of the event, Swarovski created a brilliant red-and-yellow look worn by Elsa Hosk — a clear visual homage to China’s classic swirling, fiery dragon head iconography.
+In honour of the event, Swarovski created a brilliant red-and-yellow look worn by Elsa Hosk — a clear visual homage to China’s classic swirling, fiery dragon head iconography.
 Swarovski is already a household brand in China, and was in many ways the ideal partner for Victoria’s Secret’s debut.

 The look would appear within the segment called “Nomadic Adventure,” apparently a nod toward indigenous communities.
 It was a curious move for Victoria's Secret, considering that it had to issue an apology for putting Karlie Kloss in a feathered headdress in 2012 (the clip of her walking in the show was subsequently pulled from broadcast and marketing materials).
-As a brand strategy, Victoria’s Secret has long sold fashion by dressing it in a particular flavor of fantasy in which exoticism and approachability are forced to sit side-by-side.
-What that means for a runway is that you can end up with series of sexy Halloween-esque costumes that trade in outrage-article-generating Orientalism and indigenous garb, including Kenyan Maasai beadwork, American Plains Indians Nations war bonnets, and Navajo weavings — all of which appeared within the 2017 show.
+As a brand strategy, Victoria’s Secret has long sold fashion by dressing it in a particular flavour of fantasy in which exoticism and approachability are forced to sit side-by-side.
+What that means for a runway is that you can end up with series of sexy Halloween-esque costumes that trade in outrage-article-generating Orientalist alongside indigenous garb, including Kenyan Maasai beadwork, American Plains Indians Nations war bonnets, and Navajo weavings — all of which appeared within the 2017 show.

 However, it’s that cultural moodboard styling that gave Victoria’s Secret hype a giant boost in China over the past year.
 The brand has flirted with East-Asian consumers in the past, but 2016 marked the first time that its products would also be shoppable to its target audience (Victoria’s Secret’s much maligned “Go East” collection in 2012 was never actually available in the East).
 In 2016, the brand cast four East-Asian models — the most in its 40-year history.
-All four were Chinese, and two walked during a section that paid homage to traditional Chinese culture with dragons and phoenix wings that many on Chinese social media criticized as both out-of-touch and too on-the-nose.
+All four were Chinese, and two walked during a section that paid homage to traditional Chinese culture with dragons and phoenix wings that many on Chinese social media criticised as both out-of-touch and too on-the-nose.
 Regardless, buzz about the show and the brand reached a fever pitch.
 This year, in addition to Liu Wen, Xiao Wen, Ming Xi, and Sui He, they cast two additional Chinese models to much online fanfare.
 “We have more Chinese models here than ever,” said Liu Wen.
 “Everything is new.
 Everything is fresh.
 Everything is a surprise.
 Every year is different, but especially this year.”

 By the time that the audience reached their seats, many had experienced the darker side of that “newness.”
 While the invitation asked guests to arrive at least a half hour before, it took many an hour and a half to get through all the various security points.
 Groups found that their seating was split up, and beleaguered PR and security began telling guests to sit wherever they could find an empty seat to expedite the process, which led to a few spats when the seat’s actual ticket holder came to claim the spot.
 I overheard two men complain of the service they received after spending so much money on a ticket.
-In an emailed statement, Victoria’s Secret reiterated that the show is invitation-only and it does not sell tickets nor does it authorize third-party agents to sell tickets on its behalf, though reports on Chinese media platform Sohu note that there were listings for tickets on e-commerce platform Taobao.
+In an emailed statement, Victoria’s Secret reiterated that the show is invitation-only and it does not sell tickets nor does it authorise third-party agents to sell tickets on its behalf, though reports on Chinese media platform Sohu note that there were listings for tickets on e-commerce platform Taobao.
 Real or not, prices started around $13,700.

 When Ming Xi fell on the stage, it was almost cathartic, like a confirmation that the exhaustion in the room was real.
 Everyone physically there — including those in the audience, those behind the scenes, and those walking down the runway — had been pawns in a showdown between American money and Chinese might.
-Each entity desired something the other has: Victoria’s Secret wanted financial and cultural access to China’s growing group of modern women; China wanted the confirmation and prestige that comes with having one of the most recognizable international brands come knocking at its door.
+Each entity desired something the other has: Victoria’s Secret wanted financial and cultural access to China’s growing group of modern women; China wanted the confirmation and prestige that comes with having one of the most recognisable international brands come knocking at its door.

 But while Victoria’s Secret may have seen this year’s show as an opportunity to revive their business, China saw this as a high-profile opportunity to make a statement about what it will — and won’t — accept from American power on an international scale.
 At the end of the day, despite the kerfuffle, the story that will endure will probably be seen through the same confetti filter as the show is usually perceived: On television, if not in real life, the 2017 Shanghai Victoria’s Secret Show will offer the impression that China is a modern country, and Western brands like Victoria’s Secret belongs there.